tweag/nickel/doc/manual/merging.md

 The default annotation is generaly to give a default value to a record field.
 So, this value can be changed afterward.
-Saying it in a more abstract way, default indicate a smaller priority to a field in case of merging.
-Saying that, If both side would have been annotated `default`, the merge is not possible neither.
+Saying it in a more abstract way, default indicate a lower priority to a field in case of merging.
+Saying that, If both sides have been annotated `default`, the merge is not possible.

 ## Overwriting

-The overwriting is the concept specifying the behaviour of a merge when you overwrite a field on which depend an otherone.
+The overwriting is the concept specifying the behaviour of a merge when you overwrite a field on which depends an other one.
 This  feature is described in ["#573 [RFC] Merge types and terms syntax proposal"](https://github.com/tweag/nickel/pull/573) in more details.

 Here, we will simply explain what appen in the following case:
 We have a record with some fields annotated `default` and others depending on these ones.
-An exemple could be:
+An example could be:

 ```text
 let security = {